 My therapist softly smiled, said I could use whatever form I thought might be helpful, and recommended I find a book on adult children of alcoholics.
 A book that I thought seemed way off topic.
 Parental drinking habits?
 Never mentioned, but true.

 Although skeptical, I scheduled another appointment.
 I did want to feel better.
-I also went to the library.
+To the library I went.
 Remember, this was 20 years ago – no Amazon.
-I found a book on the recommended topic.
-I had an “Aha” moment to put it mildly.
+Found a book on the recommended topic and had an “Aha” moment to put it mildly.
 The therapist had nailed it – nailed me.

 I was shocked that this stranger/therapist understood me so well in a 50-minute hour.
 So I settled in, explored some stuff, made some changes, and found that therapy made a difference.
-The depression I had been experiencing lifted and I understood myself much better.
+Depression lifted and I understood myself much better.
 Life was colorful instead of gray.
 I could face the day once more.

 Back to Therapy

-Flash forward 10 years.
-I decided to go back to therapy because well…some stuff turned back up.
+Flash forward 10 years and back to therapy because well…some stuff turned back up.
 This time the grays were grayer, but I was clearer about who I was and what I wanted to gain from therapy.

 So Why Therapy?

 Therapy may feel painful, frustrating, annoying, joyful, motivational, insightful, celebratory, and restorative.
-However, therapy is not frivolous, self-indulgent, a quick-fix, or the same as talking to a friend.
+It is not frivolous, self-indulgent, a quick-fix, or the same as talking to a friend.

 A good therapist is there to listen, guide, interpret, and see patterns you may be too close to notice.
 Most importantly, a therapist believes you are capable of change when you think it is impossible.

 I’m deeply privileged to support others in their decision to explore their life and make changes where they deem necessary.
-Daily, I am humbled and inspired by the bravery I witness from clients as they sit on the proverbial couch and deal with their stuff.
+Daily, I’m humbled and inspired by the bravery I witness from clients as they sit on the proverbial couch and deal with their stuff.